 Gary Gray, DO

-Dr. Gary Gray, DO, President, is the Chief Executive Officer at Natividad Medical Center (NMC).
+Dr. Gary Gray, DO, President, has recently retired and is the former Chief Executive Officer at Natividad Medical Center (NMC).
 His previous roles at NMC were Chief Medical Officer and Director of the Family Medicine Residency Program.
 Dr. Gray formerly was the Assistant Professor and Director of Pre-Doctoral Education for the Department of Family Medicine at Georgetown University School of Medicine in Washington, D.C.
 He received a Doctoral Degree in Osteopathic Medicine from the University of Osteopathic Medicine and Health Sciences in Des Moines, Iowa and completed a residency and internship in Family Medicine at Womack Army Medical Center in Fort Bragg, North Carolina.
 Dr. Gray is certified by the American Board of Family Practice, and was previously a staff physician at the former Fort Ord and in private practice in Denver, Colorado.

 Sheri Anselmi, PhD